Entrepreneur Insight: 5 Office Tips For Productivity

 One thing that can seem obvious to some but not to others is the time spent walking around the office to get supplies or other things.
 If you have photocopy machines in your office, how much time do your employees spend walking between their desks and the machine on average?
 The answer is often unusually high for such a simple and common task.

-So, try to center your main units of common ground, like water coolers or photocopy machines, so that everyone has as short a route to them as possible.
+So, try to center your main units of common ground, like the office water dispenser or photocopy machines, so that everyone has as short a route to them as possible.
 This slight adjustment can make a great deal of difference in the long run for your productivity.

 Natural light is usually overlooked for the role it plays in human health and day-to-day productivity.